jeff-ntl/Moodie/README.md

 # Moodie

  A diary app (student project) allows you to not only perform basic CRUD function.
 It also displays your moods (happy, neutral, sad, angry) in a piechart.
 Other than that, user will also received a notification at 10pm (GMT +8) everyday as a reminder to write diary.
+Users can also take photo and add it as part of their diary.

 ## Authors